-There is an option on the market which lets you avoid multiple visits and weeks or months with a temporary crown.
+There is one more type of crown that lets you avoid multiple visits and weeks or months with a temporary crown.

 CEREC technology allows dentists to make crowns on-site in just an hour or so from digital scans taken of your mouth.
 There's no doubt that this is a more convenient option for patients, and many are happy to forego the unpleasant dental impression process.

-Although crowns are a long-term solution to restore damaged teeth, they don't last forever.
-Some materials are more durable than others; gold, for example, does not run the risk of chipping or crackinf in the same way that porcelain does.
+Although crowns are a long-term solution to restore damaged teeth, they unfortunately don't last forever.
+Some materials are more durable than others, but 10 years is generally the minimum lifespan expected.

-Your dentist may tell to expect your crown to last five to 15 years, but many last a great deal longer than this.
+You can expect your crown to last 5-15 years, but many last a great deal longer than this.
 A 2013 study assessed 2,340 gold-based PFM crowns and found that 97% lasted longer than 10 years while 85% were still going strong at the 25-year mark.

 Your crown will eventually need to be replaced if: